Support Home Analysis Publishing and Open Science Data Hamster

 Data Migration

 To make Data Hamster as performant as possible with these new combining options, your data needs to be in a readily nom-able, easily processed format.
-Once Data Hamster is switched on for all users, new participants collected on new and existing experiments will be automatically compiled into this format.
+Data from new participants collected on new and existing experiments will be automatically compiled into this format.

 The Security